tidymodels/recipes/tests/testthat/_snaps/bin2factor.md

       prep(rec3, training = covers)
     Condition
       Error in `check_type()`:
       !
-All columns selected for the step should be double, or integer.
+All columns selected for the step should be double, integer, or logical.

 ---